JoeDuncko/electron-swf-player/README.md

 - Download the correct version of the app for your platform from [the Releases page](https://github.com/JoeDuncko/electron-swf-player/releases).

-Currently only tested on Intel Macs.
+Currently only tested on Intel Macs and Windows 10.
 Builds for other platforms coming soon.

 ## Developing